niranjan-fartare/obsidian/Data Engineering/SQL.md

 - Gigabyte : 1024 Megabytes
 - Terabyte : 1024 Gigabytes
 - Petabyte : 1024 Terabytes
 - Exabyte : 1024 Petabytes
+# Database

+- A collection of Tables
+-
 # DBMS

 - Database Management System is a software which is used to store, manage and retrieve data.